Hello! I'm Kate.

 SATAY STIR FRY

-• 2 tablespoons neutral cooking oil (such as vegetable, canola or rice bran)
+• 2 tablespoons neutral cooking oil, such as canola, rice bran or vegetable

-• 1 large brown onion, cut into large dice
+• 1 large brown onion, cut into large cubes

 • 1 teaspoon curry powder